-Understanding the foundational software that powers embedded systems worldwide.
+Understanding the foundational firmware that powers embedded systems worldwide.

 By the mid-2000s, U-Boot supported numerous architectures (ARM, x86, RISC-V), becoming central to embedded Linux with continuously enhanced features like CLI, storage, and network booting.
-A pivotal shift was Device Tree adoption, standardizing hardware description.
+A pivotal shift was Device Tree adoption in 2011, standardizing the hardware description.
 This reduced code forks, enabling mainline U-Boot to support diverse hardware, fostering a unified ecosystem.

 Today, U-Boot remains the most popular generic-purpose bootloader, sustained by a robust open-source community and disciplined practices.
 Its ongoing evolution addresses modern challenges, notably secure boot for IoT devices.
 U-Boot now validates software integrity within a Chain of Trust, balancing security with flexibility.
 With stable releases like v2025.04, U-Boot continues its foundational role for next-generation embedded systems.